 A claim occurs when a protocol covered by Sherlock receives a bug bounty submission or believes it has been hacked and believes Sherlock has a responsibility to repay the bug bounty or hack.
 See the claims section for details.

-- If Sherlock takes on a protocol as a customer, the "coverage" is the amount of tokens (USDC) that Sherlock will reimburse when an exploit (that falls under the coverage agreement) occurs.
+If Sherlock takes on a protocol as a customer, the "coverage" is the amount of tokens (USDC) that Sherlock will reimburse when a bug bounty submission or exploit (that falls under the coverage agreement) occurs.

-- The amount of USDC a protocol pays Sherlock over a specified time interval.
-In return, Sherlock reimburses covered exploits experienced by the protocol over that same time interval.
+The amount of USDC a protocol pays Sherlock over a specified time interval.
+In return, Sherlock reimburses covered bug bounty submissions and exploits experienced by the protocol over that same time interval.

-- The act of depositing USDC into a Sherlock staking pool for a fixed period (6 months, 12 months, etc.).
+The act of depositing USDC into a Sherlock staking pool for a fixed period (6 months, 12 months, etc.).
 Once USDC has been deposited, USDC and SHER tokens accrue to the depositor in the form of APY.
-A portion of the staked tokens (up to 50% for an individual exploit) in the staking pool is at risk of being liquidated due to an exploit at one of the protocols covered by Sherlock.
+A portion of the staked tokens (up to 50% for an individual exploit) in the staking pool is at risk of being liquidated due to a bug bounty payout or exploit at one of the protocols covered by Sherlock.

-- Watsons are the individuals without which Sherlock would be nothing.
-These are the security experts who do the deep fundamental analyses (audits) that allow Sherlock to confidently provide coverage for a given protocol's smart contracts.
+Watsons are the individuals without which Sherlock would be nothing.
+These are the security experts who do the deep fundamental research (audits) that allows Sherlock to confidently provide coverage for a given protocol's smart contracts.